Every child is unique and develops at their own pace.

 ure), voiced th (

-Communication delays left untreated in early childhood have been linked to an exponentially increased risk of future academic and learning problems.
+Communication delays left untreated in early childhood increase the risk of future academic and learning problems.

 If you have concerns about your child, we can help.